SaiSindhuja197/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 1. In [Azure AI Foundry portal](https://oai.azure.com/), navigate to the **Chat** under **Playgrounds** from the left pane.

-1. In the **Setup** section at the left side, ensure the deployment is set to **my-gpt-model** and **Give the model instructions and context** is set to `You are an AI assistant that helps people find information.`
+1. In the **Setup** section on the left side, ensure the deployment is set to **my-gpt-model** and **Give the model instructions and context** is set to `You are an AI assistant that helps people find information.`

-1. Remove the data source which you added in the previous lab by clicking on the **Remove data source** button in the Data source section in the bottom.
+1. Remove the data source that you added in the previous lab by clicking on the **Remove data source** button in the Data source section at the bottom.

 1. In the **Chat session** section, enter the following prompt.